-It can be beneficial to speak to a qualified home loan broker who will help you compare the pros and cons of holding onto your current loan versus refinancing.
+It can be beneficial to speak to a qualified mortgage brokers in Melbourne who will help you compare the pros and cons of holding onto your current loan versus refinancing.
 Mortgage brokers also have access to a variety of lenders and products and special deals, which is helpful if you do choose to refinance.

 2. Access additional loan features

 Refinancing your home loan can be a great way to access extra or more valuable loan features that might save you money or help you achieve other financial goals.
 This is especially true if your circumstances have changed since you took out your loan.